South Carolina Boating Laws and Regulations

-There is no minimum age to take the online boat safety exam.
+There is no minimum age requirement to take the Boat South Carolina Course.

 Persons 16 years of age or older may operate any boat or PWC without restrictions.

 Persons younger than 16 years of age may operate:

 - A boat or PWC powered by less than 15 hp without restrictions.

 - A boat or PWC powered by 15 hp or more only if: